Does the thought of being involved in complex (and often headline-grabbing) deals excite you?

 - Commerce graduates interested in corporate jobs;

-- Anyone who wants to win boardroom battles.
+- Anyone who wants to win the boardroom battles.

 What is the career potential after doing this course?